tyler-smith/bchd/docs/grpc_api.md

 	rpc GetAddressUnspentOutputs(GetAddressUnspentOutputsRequest) returns (GetAddressUnspentOutputsResponse) {}

 	// **Requires TxIndex***
-	// Returns a merkle (SPV) proof that the given transaction is in the provided block rpc GetMerkleProof(GetMerkleProofRequest) returns (GetMerkleProofResponse) {}
+	// Returns a merkle (SPV) proof that the given transaction is in the provided block. rpc GetMerkleProof(GetMerkleProofRequest) returns (GetMerkleProofResponse) {}

 	// Submit a transaction to all connected peers.